CBS News 24/7: Programming history

-On October 31, 2025, CBS Mornings Plus and CBS Evening News Plus were both discontinued, airing their final episodes that day.
-The following Monday, November 3rd, the CBS Morning News began airing a rerun in place of CBS Mornings Plus and CBS News 24/7 Primetime was expanded to 2 hours to take over Evening News Plus's time slot.
+On October 31, 2025, both CBS Mornings Plus and CBS Evening News Plus aired their final broadcasts.
+Beginning Monday, November 3, the CBS Morning News began airing as a rerun in the former CBS Mornings Plus time slot.
+Meanwhile, CBS News 24/7 Primetime was expanded to two hours to replace CBS Evening News Plus.
+Elizabeth Cook and Juliette Goodrich also exchanged time slots on CBS News 24/7 to better align with their broader anchoring responsibilities.